NeTEx

 Brief Description

-The Network Timetable Exchange (NeTEx) is the EU standard for timetable data and was developed by the European Committee for Standardization (CEE).
+Network Timetable Exchange (NeTEx) is the EU standard for timetable data and was developed by the European Committee for Standardization (CEN).
 It is based on Transmodel, the European reference data model for public transport.

 This Cookbook page highlights and explains the differences and peculiarities of the Swiss implementation of NeTex compared to other EU countries.